 Unplugged coding – 12 offline coding activities for kindergarten and beginners

-Teaching coding to preschool and early school kids is a challenge but there are several unplugged coding activities through which children can learn & have fun at the same time.
+Teaching coding to preschool and early school kids is a challenge but there are several unplugged coding activities through which children can learn coding & have fun at the same time.

 1. Roleplay